-Replace old appliances with newer, energyefficient models

-- Consider an energy audit to evaluate the entire building's energy use. - Order buttons and stickers from Canfei Nesharim to help you remember to turn off the lights, etc. - Unplug appliances when they are not in use - When you have to purchase new pots and pans, consider ecological options.
+- Replace old appliances with newer, energyefficient models - Order buttons and stickers from Canfei Nesharim to help you remember to turn off the lights, etc. - Unplug appliances when they are not in use - When you have to purchase new pots and pans, consider ecological options. - Consider an energy audit to evaluate the entire building's energy use.
+While beyond the scope of Hazon's Food Guide, here are several organizations that can work with your institution on overall greening: